Integrating AI Agents in Microsoft Teams for Collaboration

 - A short Power Automate flow creates Planner or To Do tasks with the owner and due date.

 Keep the flow simple.
-Create tasks only after manual confirmation to avoid noise.
+Create tasks only after manual confirmation so you do not end up with junk.
 Use tags or a project prefix in task titles so they are easy to filter later.
 If you want a single-click step, add a Teams message action that sends a confirmation back to the agent before the flow runs.

 Using AI for Document Creation

 Agents can draft documents from short prompts and meeting notes.
-My steps for safe, repeatable drafts:
+My steps for repeatable drafts are:

 - Export the meeting notes or pin the agent summary.